by Laurie Allee

 It's funny to think about the things that end up as traditions.
 I seriously doubt the Pilgrims put little marshmallows on top of their yams but a Thanksgiving table today hardly seems right without them, right?
 They flavor our memories, along with green bean casserole, pumpkin pie and the never ending argument about which is better -- cornbread dressing or breadcrumb stuffing.
 And at our house, no Thanksgiving would be complete without hand-shaped turkey cookies.

 May you enjoy a Thanksgiving filled with traditions that comfort, amuse, enliven and inspire -- and by all means, feel free to add your own.
-This year my daughter decided that in addition to the gaggle of turkey cookies we should make a peacock.
+Every year my daughter insists that in addition to the gaggle of turkey cookies we should make a peacock.
 (It's the one on the lower left of the picture.)
 You know, I'll bet when those Pilgrims started cooking that first Thanksgiving someone probably said, "Here's an idea ... let's put marshmallows on the yams!"

 Happy Thanksgiving, everyone.